moenarch/moenarchbook/guide/src/cli/test.md

 of code examples that could get outdated.
 Therefore it is very important for them to be able to automatically test these code examples.

-mdBook supports a `test` command that will run all available tests in a book.
+moenarchbook supports a `test` command that will run all available tests in a book.
 At the moment, only rustdoc tests are supported, but this may be expanded upon in the future.